M17-Project/Module_17/README.md

 On the left hand side of the board, there is a Kenwood-type connector.
 The pinout is standard and most microphone-speakers should be compatible with Module17.

 ### Volume knob with a power switch
 The volume knob is at the bottom of the board.
 As the name suggests, it is used for audio volume setting.
-It also acts as the power switch for the module. **Note** - the power switch is on the 12V line, so it is not possible to turn the device off while it is powered with 5V (USB).
+It also acts as the power switch for the module.

+**Note** - the power switch is on the 12V line, so it is not possible to turn the device off while it is powered with 5V (USB).<br>
+**Warning** - due to leakage current reaching one of the transistors in the power control section, the `Shutdown` menu entry doesn't work as intended.<br>
+Workaround: solder a 10k resistor between STM32's pin 50 or D7's pin 1 (`GPIO_POWER` net) and ground.

 ### Transmission/reception
 At idle, the device will look for valid M17 signal in the baseband.
 If there is a valid signal detected carrying voice data, it will be decoded and sent to the speaker at the Kenwood  connector.
 There is also an additional, unpopulated, 2-pin speaker connector in the lower left corner of the modem.
 It can be used to connect an external >=8ohms speaker.
 Transmission is triggered by the PTT key of the mic-speaker.
 A valid baseband along with a PTT signal is then sent to the radio.

-**Warning** - OpenRTX does not yet support phase inversion of the baseband.
-Channel Access Number is not settable.
-CAT protocol is not implemented yet.
-(November 2022)

 ## Revisions
 ### Revision 0.1a